revou-fsse-5/milestone-1-yosegit111/README.md

 In building this website, there are 3 main steps that I did:

 ## 1. Planning the skeleton of the website
-This involves understanding the elements necessary to build a proper website.
-As references I look into mongodb.com own's website, and several other, similar cloud companies like Google and Amazon.
+This involves understanding the elements necessary to build a proper website for a technology solution.
+As references, I look into [mongodb.com](mongodb.com)'s website - along with several others, including similar cloud companies like Google and Amazon.

 While MongoDB itself emphasizes on visuals, most of the other websites focus more on providing information.

-Google Cloud Platform's website for example, is heavily loaded with product and pricing information.
+[Google Cloud Platform](cloud.google.com)'s website for example, is heavily loaded with product and pricing information without much design.

 From this research, I decided that the website should contain at least:
 1. A navigation bar to go through all pages quickly